 “We’ve operated this event for four years and because of the hard work of Via’s staff, the Lehigh Valley Health Network Marathon for Via has grown to the level where we needed to bring in outside professional event management,” said John Crampsie, the committee chairman for the race.

 At the suggestion of Bart Yasso, chief running officer for Runner’s World magazine, the course designer and now race director emeritus of the event, the committee chose Barb McKeever, owner and operator of Philadelphia Insurance Triathlon, SheROX Triathlon Series and IronMan 70.3 Pocono Mountain as the new race director.

 The race management is being taken over by MSG Promotions, an organization that runs corporate hospitality for the U.S. Golf Association open championships, and which operated the 2009 U.S. Open Women’s Golf Championship at Saucon Valley Country Club.
 Most Lehigh Valley residents will recognize the Bethlehem-based company because it is run by former Lehigh University women’s basketball coach Mimi Griffin, the first woman ever to serve as color commentator for a men’s NCAA tournament game.

-In addition to the race expo and finish line festivity improvements, Griffin and her MSG partner Jeanne Taylor are looking to up the ante with the Lehigh Valley corporate world by drawing on the five-person marathon relay portion of the race.
+In addition to nye norske casino and finish line festivity improvements, Griffin and her MSG partner Jeanne Taylor together with companies like fun88 casino are looking to up the ante with the Lehigh Valley corporate world by drawing on the five-person marathon relay portion of the race.